 The North Carolina Justice Center provides the following types of legal services for immigrants in North Carolina:

 Civil Litigation.
 We focus on impact cases that will positively affect a large number of people by creating changes in policy, practice, or law.
 We are geographically focused on eastern North Carolina, a region of the state which has not prospered economically and which has a large and growing immigrant population.
-If you would like assistance with your case you can contact us at 919-861-2071.

 Immigration Law.
 We provide free representation to low-income immigrants seeking lawful immigration status and relief from deportation.
+We can only assist individuals who currently live in North Carolina.

 For more information on this type of legal service please click here.